ePages-de/epages-docs/_posts/2016/2016-12-01-7-steps-to-api.md

 ---
 layout: post
-title: "6 steps to consider when building an API"
+title: "7 steps to consider when building an web API"
 date: "2016-12-01 07:00:00"
 image: blog-header/construction.jpg
 categories: API
-authors: ["David"]
+authors: ["David", "Ulf B."]
 ---

-Creating a new software means to first create a backend and an API.
+Today's ecommerce software is more and more connected with services offered by other companies, e.g. payment and delivery providers, ERP-systems or website builders.
+The communication between these different services is happening via Web-API's, so if you plan to start a new software, having an API is kind of essential.

 Several steps need to be considered when developing an API.
 What do we need to figure out first and which concepts do we have to think about?